 Handwritten notes are not constrained by linear structure.
 Diagrams, arrows, annotations, and non-linear layouts can be integrated naturally.
 This allows ideas to be organised spatially rather than sequentially, which can make relationships between concepts easier to see.

 Methods such as mind mapping rely on this flexibility.
-They allow information to be structured in a way that reflects how ideas connect, rather than how they are presented in a lecture or textbook.
+They allow information to be structured in a way that highlights how ideas connect, rather than how they are presented in a lecture or textbook.

 The Role of Digital Tools